Structure of Chevalley groups over rings via universal localization: Chevalley groups

 \section{Chevalley groups}

-From now on $G$ denotes a Chevalley--Demazure group scheme over $\Z$ with a root system $\Phi\ne A_1$.
-Throughout the article we keep the notation of the previous subsection: $A=\Z[G]$, $g\in G(A)$ is the generic element, and $I$ is the fundumental ideal of $A$.
+From now on $G$ denotes a Chevalley--Demazure group scheme over $\Z$ with a reduced irreducible root system $\Phi\ne A_1$.
+Throughout the article we keep the notation of the previous section: $A=\Z[G]$, $g\in G(A)$ is the generic element, and $I$ is the fundamental ideal of $A$.
 Denote by $E$ the elementary subgroup (subfunctor) of $G$.
-If $G$ is simply connected, then it follows from the Gauss decomposition that over a semilocal ring $R$ the group $E(R)$ coincides with $G(R)$, see~\cite{SmolSuryVav} or~\cite{SmolSuryVavBis} for a more general result.
-From the very beginning we choose a split maximal torus $T$; all root subgroups are assumed to be $T$-invariant.
+If $G$ is simply connected, then it follows from Gauss decomposition that over a semilocal ring $R$ the group $E(R)$ coincides with $G(R)$, see~\cite[Corollary~2.4]{AbeSuzuki} or~\cite{SmolSuryVav,SmolSuryVavBis} for a more general result.
+From the very beginning we choose a split maximal torus $T$; all root subgroups $X_\alpha$ are assumed to be $T$-invariant.

 Let $\q$ be an ideal of a ring $R$.
 By $E(\q)$ we denote the subgroup of $E(R)$, generated by $x_\alpha(r)$ for all $\alpha\in\Phi$ and $r\in\q$.
 The relative elementary subgroup $E(R,\q)$ is the normal closure of $E(\q)$ in $E(R)$.